jonnonz1/nz-statute-book/acts/public/2005/railways-act-2005.md

 (2) The register must show for each licence the following information:
   (a) the holder's name:
   (b) the holder's address:
+  (ba) the holder’s electronic address (if the holder has an electronic address):
   (c) the number of the licence:
   (d) the date of issue of the licence:
   (e) any conditions applying to the licence: